Swiss companies

 Switzerland is considered an attractive location for corporates for several reasons:

-Strong Legal Framework: Switzerland has a well-established legal system that emphasises the protection of property and intellectual property rights, and contract enforcement.
-This legal framework provides businesses with a high level of security and confidence when conducting their commercial activities.
+• Strong Legal Framework: A reliable legal system protects property, intellectual property, investor rights, and contract enforcement, providing businesses with a high level of security and confidence when conducting commercial activities.

-The factors above, combine to make Switzerland an appealing location for corporates, attracting a wide range of industries, including; finance, pharmaceuticals, technology, manufacturing, and many international organisations.
+Together, these factors make Switzerland an appealing location for corporates across industries including finance, pharmaceuticals, technology, manufacturing, and international organisations.

 General criteria for setting up a Swiss company include:

-Shareholders and Directors: Identify the shareholders and directors of the company.
+• Shareholders and Directors: Identify the shareholders and directors of the company.
 The shareholders can be individuals or legal entities, and there is no residency requirement for shareholders.
-However, at least one director must be a Swiss resident, for certain types of company.
+However, at least one director must be a Swiss resident.

-Permits and Licenses: Depending on the nature of the business activities, you may need to obtain specific permits or licenses from federal, cantonal, or municipal authorities.
+• Permits and Licenses: Depending on the nature of the business activities, you may need to obtain specific permits or licenses from federal or cantonal authorities.
 This requirement varies by industry and the location of your business.

-Yes, the canton (state) in which you establish your company in Switzerland can make a difference in several aspects.
-Each canton has its own; regulations, taxation system, business-friendly policies, and incentives, which can influence the attractiveness and feasibility of setting up a company.
+Yes, the canton in which you establish your company in Switzerland can make a difference in several aspects.
+Each canton has its own regulations, taxation system, business-friendly policies, and incentives, which can influence the attractiveness and feasibility of setting up a company.

 Detailed below, are some factors to consider regarding the choice of canton: